Jetmakers race to meet Sydney-London non-stop challenge

 Perth-London has sold better than expected, particularly in premium cabins, Joyce said, with the economics working even with oil at $75 a barrel.

-Sydney Airport CEO Geoff Culbert said the airport was considering the construction of special arrival lounges.
+Sydney Airport (SYD.AX) CEO Geoff Culbert said the airport was considering the construction of special arrival lounges.